houzhijian/GroundNLQ/README.md

 # GroundNLQ
-The champion solution for Ego4D Natural Language Queries Challenge in CVPR 2023
+The champion solution for Ego4D Natural Language Queries Challenge in CVPR 2023.

+The codes will be released soon.